Snowflyt/typroof/README.md

 You can create custom matchers by using the `registerMatcher` function.

-For example, you can create a `toExtendOneOfTwo` matcher to check if the type extends one of the two given types:
+For example, you can create a `toExtendOneOfTwo` matcher to check if the actual type to test extends one of the two given types:

 ```typescript
 import chalk from 'chalk';